– By Vance Kelly-

 Sapper 213 Roy Denning aged 26 from Naremburn, Sydney enlisted and stated he had no idea what a sapper was.

 One morning Roy was doing his usual routine and preparing for work as a carpenter at Clyde Engineering Works.
-Roy was a single man with a good job he had held for five years and within a few weeks of all the excitement of going to war he suddenly felt compelled to enlist.
+Roy a single man with a good job he had held for five years.
+Within a few weeks of all the excitement of going to war he suddenly felt compelled to enlist.